This Mexico EITI Report contains social and environmental information from the years 2017, 2018 and 2019. The report is in Spanish.

 - Aditional mining rights

-Additionally, the report included (unilaterally disclosed by the government) six minor revenue streams in the hydrocarbon sector and four in the mining sector.
+Additionally, the report included (unilaterally disclosed by the government) one minor revenue stream in the hydrocarbon sector and four in the mining sector.

 State-owned enterprise PEMEX

 - Agnico Eagle

 - Plata Panamericana

 By 2020, all EITI countries have to ensure that companies that apply for or hold a participating interest in an oil, gas or mining license or contract in their country disclose their beneficial owners.
 The EITI Standard also requires public officials – also known as Politically Exposed Persons (PEPs) to be transparent about their ownership in oil, gas and mining companies.